maniche04/manualcanias/docs/finance/fint89/index.rst

 Overview
 ---------
 FINT89 - Statement of Accounts is used to monitor the outstanding balances from customers or to the vendors.
-Furthermore, this module can also be used to monitor the account balances.

 Purpose
 -------